 This bill would amend both provisions in several respects.
-First, it would amend Labor Code section 230 to similarly preclude discrimination or retaliation against victims of sexual harassment if the employer is aware of such status.
-It would also create a rebuttable presumption of unlawful retaliation if an employer takes any adverse action against an employee within 90 days after the employee provides notice of their status as a sexual harassment victim, or exercises any rights under section 230, or cooperates in an investigation, or opposes any policy, practice or act prohibited by section 230.
-In this respect, AB 3081 would seemingly create additional retaliation protections for sexual harassment complainants, but in the Labor Code as opposed to simply the FEHA, and would create these additional retaliation protections for sexual harassment victims, but not victims of domestic violence, sexual assault or stalking.
+First, it would amend Labor Code section 230 to similarly preclude discrimination or retaliation against victims of sexual harassment if the victim provides notice to the employer of the status or the employer has actual knowledge of the status.
+It would also create a rebuttable presumption of unlawful retaliation if within 90 days of the employee providing notice of or the employer learning of their status as a victim of sexual assault, domestic violence, sexual assault or sexual harassment the employer discharges, threatens to discharge, demotes, suspends or in any manner discriminates against the employee.